nsnyder/setting-up-my-computer/Mac/GettingStarted.md

 This is my preferred font for programming.
 To install it, follow the instructions [here](https://github.com/tonsky/FiraCode/wiki/Installing).
+Fira Code has all features necessary to support [Powerline](Programming.md#powerline).

 ### Menlo for Powerline

-Menlo for Powerline is necessary to get all the desired affects when running [Powerline](Programming.md#powerline) in the terminal.
+Menlo for Powerline is an alternative to Fira Code that supports all desired effects when running [Powerline](Programming.md#powerline) in the terminal.
 Get it [here](https://github.com/abertsch/Menlo-for-Powerline).

 ## Karabiner Elements